Principal Investigator

 Alison C. Novak, PhD

-EnABL Director and Principal Investigator alison.novak.@uhn.ca
+EnABL Director and Principal Investigator

-Dr. Alison Novak is a Scientist at Toronto Rehabilitation Institute-UHN an Assistant Professor in the Department of Occupational Science and Therapy and Faculty of Kinesiology and Physical Education, University of Toronto.
-Dr. Novak received a BSc in Kinesiology from the University of Waterloo, MSc in Neuroscience from Queen’s University, and PhD in Rehabilitation Science from Queen’s University.
 Dr. Novak’s primary research focuses on understanding mobility in challenging environments (such as stairs, ramps, bathrooms) to reduce fall risk across the lifespan, with an emphasis on biomechanical evaluation of movement.
-Current research investigates impact of environmental design on biomechanical risk factors of falls and balance recovery reactions in persons with and without mobility impairments.
+Current research investigates the impact of environmental design on biomechanical risk factors of falls and balance recovery reactions in persons with and without mobility impairments.
 Dr. Novak is an advisory committee member for the Ontario Injury Prevention Resource Centre, a member of the CSA Standards Committee on Accessibility of the Built Environment, and actively contributes to National Building Code of Canada technical task groups and Accessibility Standards Canada.

 Staff

 Iris joined the Home and Community Team as a post-doctoral fellow in 2017.
 Dr. Levine’s primary research goal is to evaluate fall hazard—what differs between those who fall and those who fracture?
-Irisreceived her BS in Exercise Science from SUNY University at Buffalo, and her MSc and PhD in Kinesiology (Biomechanics) from University of Waterloo.
+Iris received her BS in Exercise Science from SUNY University at Buffalo, and her MSc and PhD in Kinesiology (Biomechanics) from University of Waterloo.
 Her doctoral research linked falling configuration and individual faller characteristics with mechanical risk of injury.
-Iris currently developing new ways to assess hazard associated with slips in indoor, outdoor and occupational environments, in real-time.
+Iris is currently developing new ways to assess hazards associated with slips in indoor, outdoor and occupational environments, in real-time.
 Her goal is to inform building code and accessibility standards, improve assistive device recommendations and support design of more effective interventions to allow people to fall more safely.

 Iris Levine, PhD